Scarletlake/MBDS_solution/Solution/Question 4/README.md

 labled == 0 means not labled, labled == 1 means it is labled.

 To find the cluster the pixel belongs to, function `find_cluster` is called recursively.
-It will terminate if if it not connect to a pixel or it's neighbors is allready labled.
+It will terminate if it does not connect to a pixel or it's neighbors is allready labled.

 ```python